calebtuttle/portfoliobuilder/README.md

 ## Requirements
 Python 3.6.8

-An Alpaca account, a Finnhub account, and API keys for each.
-You can create an Alpaca account [here](https://alpaca.markets) and a Finnhub account [here](https://finnhub.io).
+An Alpaca account, a Finnhub account, a polygon account, and API keys for each.
+You can create an Alpaca account [here](https://alpaca.markets), a Finnhub account [here](https://finnhub.io), and a Polygon account [here](https://polygon.io).
+See [A Note on the API Keys](#A-Note-on-the-API-Keys) for more info.

 ## Installation
 1. Clone this GitHub repository, and navigate to the outermost portfoliobuilder/ directory.